krishenm94/Pond/Issues.md

     b.
 Make top level classes static
     c.
 Organise files into folders

-3. Store a list of Overlaps in Organism
+3. Store a list of Overlaps in Organism (closed)
     a. may not be required because handling collisions of two bodies at a time seems enough

 4. Implement shape accurate overlap detection (closed)